 Throughout the rehabilitation program, patients with TBI become as independent as possible in mobility and self-care activities.
 Advanced technology tools are used to address any problems with speech, reading comprehension and other language disorders.
 For some patients, group therapy may be utilized to overcome cognitive deficits and develop compensatory strategies.

-Jackson’s TBI rehabilitation program assists with the community re-entry process.
+The Christine E. Lynn Rehabilitation Center TBI rehabilitation program assists with the community re-entry process.
 The professional team provides patients with opportunities to practice learned skills in real-life supervised situations, supported by staff experienced in the special challenges encountered by TBI patients.
 Therapists conduct home visits, when appropriate, to recommend modifications for accessibility.
 Patients receive follow-up rehabilitation and support services in an outpatient setting.

 The treatment of patients recovering from burn injuries requires special skills.
 The Miami Burn Center has been a focal point of care and rehabilitation for thousands of children, adolescents, and adults for over 40 years.
-Critical burn cases from Florida, the Caribbean and Latin America are referred to the Burn Center on a regular basis due to the expertise of our Burn Center team.
+Critical burn cases from Florida, the Caribbean and Latin America are referred to the Miami Burn Center on a regular basis due to the expertise of our team.

-After patients are released from the Burn Unit, many are transferred to the Jackson Rehabilitation Center, where they are evaluated to identify their specific needs and to determine their most effective treatment program.
+After patients are released from the Burn Unit, many are transferred to the Christine E. Lynn Rehabilitation Center, where they are evaluated to identify their specific needs and to determine their most effective treatment program.
 Patients with burn injuries may require a long rehabilitative period and are involved throughout this process, becoming as independent as possible in mobility and self-care activities.
 Extensive support is provided to address both physical and emotional pain issues.

 - Congenital or spinal deformities